Wide-Angle-Team/.github/profile/README.md

 The code is written in julia, available here: https://github.com/Wide-Angle-Team/LogNormalSimulations The README should be fairly self-explanatory, but may very well be incomplete (See sample yaml files for configuration files and available settings).
-It mainly makes use of two packages: `LogNormalGalaxies.jl` and `MeasurePowerSpectra.jl`.
+It mainly makes use of two packages: [LogNormalGalaxies.jl](https://github.com/Wide-Angle-Team/LogNormalGalaxies.jl) and [MeasurePowerSpectra.jl](https://github.com/Wide-Angle-Team/MeasurePowerSpectra.jl).
 They are both in the Wide-Angle-Team organization on github.
-With any luck, you will not need to interact directly with them, only with LogNormalSimulations.
+You should not need to interact directly with them, only with LogNormalSimulations.